Graduate School of Advanced Integrated Studies in Human Survivability (Shishu-Kan), Kyoto University

 GSAIS initially began as a new graduate school to carry out an education program called “Shishu-Kan Program (adopted in 2012)” in the framework of “Program for Leading Graduate Schools” funded by MEXT.
 Consequently, Shishu-Kan became a nickname of our graduate school.
 The name comes from a Buddhist attitude for knowledge inquiry through three stages: Mon (“learn”), Shi (“think”), Shu (“practice”).
 The name “Shishu-Kan” represents our wish that students will go beyond just learning (Mon) and obtain the ability to think themselves (Shi) and implement practical solutions (Shu).

-The current number of students totals 83, and 29 students have completed the 5-year course so far.
+The current number of students totals 75, and 21 students have completed the 5-year course so far.
 These PhD holders work in diverse workplaces, including private companies, universities, research institutes, government offices, and non-governmental organizations.
 In these places, they have been welcomed as valuable resources for social innovation.
+Recently, I was happy to hear that alumni and current students have cooperated to establish a general incorporated association named “AISIMAS,” an abbreviation of “Advanced Integrated Studies in Human Survivability Impact Association.”
+Through this collaboration, they have started practical and long-lasting endeavors to solve social problems.

 Aren’t you interested in studying at GSAIS?
 Here you will start the endeavor to change society and the world.
 We look forward to your admission.